 Commitment – Owning a business is rewarding, especially a business that allows you to improve the lives of others, but aspiring business owners should be careful not to overlook the commitment involved.
 A home care franchise is a demanding enterprise and a true commitment to what you are pursuing is crucial to your success.

 Staffing – One of the most difficult parts of starting a business is finding reliable employees.
 Caregiving is a rewarding career, but the pay is typically fairly modest, so finding the right people requires both intuition and strong options in terms of job-seekers.
-It is therefore important to consider whether a franchisor can offer support and training in selecting employees and help procuring employee leads so you have plenty of options from which to choose.
+It is therefore important to consider whether a franchisor can offer support and training in selecting employees and help to procure employee leads so you have plenty of options from which to choose.
 Because the internet has become such an important tool in generating awareness around job openings and attracting candidates, it is worthwhile to spend a few moments learning a potential franchisor’s employee recruitment system and to evaluate how effectively you can expect to reach the people that may be interested in your company as an employer.

 Getting Started in Home Care